Li Xiong: Reign

-Historians generally viewed Li Xiong's reign of Cheng Han as one characterized by leniency and lack of interference with the people's livelihoods.
-As Li's empire was generally peaceful during his reign while other places were ravaged by warfare, his empire received large numbers of refugees who settled down and added to the richness of the realm.
+Historians generally viewed Li Xiong's reign of Cheng-Han as one characterized by leniency and lack of interference with the people's livelihoods.
+As Li's empire was generally peaceful during his reign while other places were ravaged by warfare and tumult, his empire received large numbers of refugees who settled down and added to the richness of the realm.
 He was also not wasteful.
 However, he was also criticized for having lack of order in his government.
-His officials were not given salaries, and therefore, when they needed supplies, they directly requisitioned the supplies from the people which, while in Li Xiong's reign did not appear to create massive corruption, appeared to do so in his successors' reigns.
+His officials were not given salaries, and therefore, when they needed supplies, they directly requisitioned the supplies from the common people which, while in Li Xiong's reign did not appear to create massive corruption, appeared to do so in his successors' reigns.

 Late in Li Xiong's reign, Zhang Jun, the leader of Former Liang, a Jin vassal state, made repeated overtures to him to ask him to remove his imperial title and become a Jin vassal.
-Li Xiong did not do so, but continuously stated to Zhang that he would be willing to do so if Jin were able to be more revived.
-He also maintained friendly relations with Zhang, and Cheng Han and Former Liang thereafter maintained a trade relationship.
+Li Xiong did not do so, but continuously stated to Zhang that he would be willing to do so if Jin was to become more stable.
+He also maintained friendly relations with Zhang, and Cheng-Han and Former Liang thereafter maintained a trade relationship.
 Li Xiong also, with some reluctance, allowed Jin and Former Liang messengers to pass through his territory to communicate with each other.

 Succession issues and death

 In 315, Li Xiong created his wife Lady Ren empress.
 She was sonless, although Li Xiong had more than 10 sons by concubines.
 Li Xiong, however, resolved in 324 to create his nephew Li Ban, the son of Li Dang, who had been raised by Empress Ren, crown prince, reasoning that the empire's foundation was actually built by Li Te and Li Dang, and that it would be proper for him to pass the throne to Li Dang's son.
 He also valued Li Ban highly for his kindness and studiousness.
 Li Xiang and Wang Da (王達), foreseeing that this action would bring succession issues, objected, but were overruled by Li Xiong.

-In 334, Li Xiong grew ill from an infected head wound, which then spread to other wounds that he had suffered over the years over his body.
+In August 334, Li Xiong grew ill from an infected head wound, which then spread to other wounds that he had suffered over the years over his body.
 His body was said to be causing such a great stench that his sons avoided him, but Li Ban cared for him day and night.
-He died in summer 334 and was succeeded by Li Ban.
+He died on 13 August and was succeeded by Li Ban.
 However, as Li Xiang had predicted, Li Xiong's sons were unhappy they were passed over, and later in the year, his son Li Yue (李越) assassinated Li Ban and made another son of his, Li Qi, emperor.
-Under Li Qi's rule, Cheng Han began to decline.
+Under Li Qi's rule, Cheng-Han began to decline.